Other Structures Coverage Explained: What Coverage B Protects

 Pool house ✅ Yes

-Guest house / casita ✅ Yes (if not rented out)
+Guest house / casita ✅ Yes (personal use only)

 Driveway or walkway ✅ Yes (in many policies)